 A quick web search regarding the most common insecurities among women yields some interesting, and perhaps disturbing results.
-The most common answers, by far, all involve a woman’s appearance in one way or another (as a matter of fact, it’s difficult to even track down any other type of insecurity).
-The only other type of insecurity which easily rears its head is the type involving insecurities in her relationship; in other words, her worries about what a man thinks of her.
+The most common answers, by far, all involve a girl’s appearance in one way or another (as a matter of fact, it’s difficult to even track down any other type of insecurity).
+The other type of insecurity which easily rears its head is the type involving insecurities in her relationship; in other words, her worries about what a man thinks of her.

 - Physical appearance

 - Stability in a relationship with a man

 - The only other insecurity that pops up, just barely on the edge of the radar, is the insecurity about money and career.

 - There are only rare mentions about insecurities regarding a woman’s intellectual or creative life.

 First of all, let’s take a quick run through the list of insecurities regarding physical appearance (but be warned: if you do not like what you are about to read, just remember that I am only summarizing what, according to the Internet, are the top insecurities of women and why):

 - Sexuality: By far the most commonly listed insecurity.
 Women, apparently, want most of all to be sexually desirable and are constantly measuring their own sexual desirability against that of other women.